bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 * `format` can be either `html` to see the results on a web page, or `plain` to get the random numbers as plain text.
 * `rnd=new` is what the docs say to use when you want truly random numbers (there are other options for the rare situations you want something more complex like a deterministic random sequence or intentionally pseudo-random numbers)

-All in all this gave me a nice balance between quality and quantity — the script can run up to 5,000 high quality simulations per execution.
+All in all this gives us a nice balance between quality and quantity — the script can run up to 5,000 high quality simulations per execution.

 ### Running the Script

+Before we look at the code, let's run it!

+You'll find the script in the instalment ZIP as `Invoke-MontyHallSimulation.ps1`.
+Notice it uses PowerShell's recommended verb-noun naming convention with the appropriate approved verb.

 TO DO